rppicomidi/pico-usb-midi-filter/README.md

 Also, any brand name stuff I mention in this README file is just documentation of what I did.
 This is not an advertisement.
 I don't get paid to do this.

-This project would not have been possible without the code of the tinyusb project and the Pico-PIO-USB project.
+This project would not have been possible without the code of the TinyUSB project and the Pico-PIO-USB project.
 Thank you to the developers for publishing the source on github.

 If you find issues with this document or with the code, please report them on this project's github page.